Breaking News TV and the Negative Effects of Watching Too Much TV News

 Multiple News Stories Break Simultaneously

-Shocking News Stories Catch Our Attention
+Shocking News Stories Catch and Hold Our Attention

 Breaking News Broadcaster Walter Cronkite